 The story of Legge & Legge is that of its two founding partners, Laura Louise Legge, OOnt, QC, RN, LLD (née Down) and her husband Bruce Jarvis Legge, CM, CMM, ED, CD, QC.

-Gen. Legge died on February 27, 2006, and Mrs. Legge continued to practise, in partnership with her son John, until her death on October 5, 2010.
-John Legge and his wife, Mary Stokes, continue the practice at Yonge and St. Clair, where the firm has remained for over 60 years.
+After General Legge’s death in 2006, Mrs. Legge continued to practise, in partnership with her son John, until her death in 2010.
+John Legge and his wife, Mary Stokes, continue the practice in the Deer Park neighbourhood where the firm has been for over 60 years.
 With the addition of John and Mary's daughter, Elizabeth Legge, the firm has now entered its third generation.